Wake Island rail: Extinction

 The Wake Island rail is classified as extinct.
 Its inability to fly and the island's geographic isolation, combined with the bird's inquisitiveness and lack of fear of humans, made it an easy victim of over-hunting.
 It is now known that the extinction event occurred specifically between 1942 and 1945.
 This was a direct result of the presence of thousands of starving Japanese troops stranded on the island after a U.S. blockade of the island took place as a direct result of the Japanese invasion and occupation of Wake Island in December 1941, in addition combined with the inevitable habitat destruction resulting from military altercations and extensive aerial bombardment by the Japanese and U.S. during World War II.

 The extinction prematurely ended scientific study of the bird, resulting in a scarcity of samples, photographs, and scientific papers.
-By the early 21st century, the number of people who had had firsthand encounters with the bird was also declining.
+By the early 21st century, the number of people who had firsthand encounters with the bird was also declining.

 Comparable species

 The Wake island rail is not the only flightless bird on a remote island.
-For example, the Inaccessible Island rail in the South Atlantic has caused similar questions about its existence there.
+For example, the Inaccessible Island rail in the South Atlantic has caused similar questions about its origins.